dougtebay/H/README.md

 # Next Steps

+* Organize logic from views into view objects
 * Add integration tests
 * Incorporate React
 * Use API to offer spelling suggestions for drug names